jimdeselms/yaxon/README.md

 thought hat make it easier to read and write:

 * You don't ever need commas (you can still include them if it makes you feel better.)
-* A single-word string never needs to have quotes
+* You can often omit the quotes on strings:
+    * An unquoted string must begin with a character (or _).
+    * The string may contain alphanumeric characters, and any punctuation that isn't otherwise significant in the language.
+For example, `This is an awesome/amazing string-thing!` is a valid unquoted YAXON string
+    * You can escape characters in an unquoted string: `This is also a valid \(if not odd\) string\.`.
-    * Exceptions: if you want a number to be treated as a string, put it in quotes.
-Likewise, special reserved words (`null`, `true`, `false`) will be treated like their values.
-If you want them to be treated as strings, wrap them in quotes.
+    * Some special reserved words must be quotedL `null`, `true`, and `false`.
+If they are not quoted, they will be treated like their literal values.
+    * Numbers -- if not quoted -- are just treated like numbers.

 If we take our email example from above, we can rewrite this in YAXON:

     {
-        subject: "Pizza Party!"
+        subject: Pizza Party!
         to: ["fred@yaxmail.com" "steve@yaxmail.com"]
         cc: ["joe@joespizzaria.com"]
-        body: "Hey everybody, come to our pizza party on Saturday!
+        body: "Hey everybody, come to our pizza party on Saturday!"
         format: text
     }